rakib-gazi/L2-PH-Assingment-02/README.md

 ---

-## Q.What is the difference between the VARCHAR and CHAR data types.
+## Q.Explain the purpose of the WHERE clause in a SELECT statement.

 In structured Query Language (SQL), WHERE Clause is used to Filter data from a table based on specified conditions.
 Normally it's used with SELECT, UPDATE, and DELETE statements.